 This is how many people can and do get into financial trouble.
 So use caution when you are using a HELOC loan for debt consolidation.
 Sometimes homeowners will be better off choosing a home equity loan, because they carry a fixed interest rate with set terms. (ie. 180 payments on a 15 year loan or 240 payments on a 20-year loan) We like HELOCs because they are a low interest way to tap your equity for important things, such as a college education or a home improvement.
 Just be sure that you are taking the money out of your home for a good reason.
 You will be paying on that loan for years, so be certain the use of the money is a good one!

-10 Tips for Shopping Home Equity Line of Credit Rates
+10 Tips for Shopping Home Equity Line of Credit Rates and HELOC Rules

-Have equity in your home that you want to tap?
+Do you have equity in your home that you want to tap?
 Then you may want to look into getting a home equity line of credit or HELOC.

 A HELOC is a line of credit that uses your home’s equity as the credit line.
 It is secured by your property, so if you don’t pay, you can lose your home.